 Mabruk was shipped back to Egypt, imprisoned, and later freed after the 2011 revolution.
 It appears Mabruk had some role in Ansar Bayt al-Maqdis, a Sinai-based Jihadi-Salafi group that might well have been a secret branch of al-Qaeda before its November 2014 oath of allegiance to IS.
 Mabruk was also often seen in the company of Mohammed al-Zawahiri before the violent military coup in Egypt in July 2013, which led to his flight from the country.

-Many other AQC agents remain in place within al-Nusra/JFS, such as one of al-Qaeda’s strategic guides Abdul al-Sharikh (Sanafi al-Nasr), al-Qaeda’s former internal security chief Abdul al-Juhani (Abu Wafa al-Saudi), the Australian preacher Mostafa Mahamed (Abu Sulayman al-Muhajir), and Abu Ammar al-Shami.
-Two further, major AQC figures within al-Nusra, Radwan Nammous (Abu Firas al-Suri) and Samir Hijazi (Abu Hammam al-Suri), were struck down during a wave of Coalition strikes in April that killed a number of senior Jihadi-Salafists, and a third, Muhsin al-Fadhli, the apparent leader of the “Khorasan Group,” was killed last summer.
+Many other AQC agents remain in place within al-Nusra/JFS, such as al-Qaeda’s former internal security chief Abdul al-Juhani (Abu Wafa al-Saudi), military leader Samir Hijazi (Abu Hammam al-Suri), the Australian preacher Mostafa Mahamed (Abu Sulayman al-Muhajir), and Abu Ammar al-Shami.
+Radwan Nammous (Abu Firas al-Suri), an al-Nusra religious leader and a very senior AQC official, was recently struck down by the Coalition, and just before that two further, major AQC figures within al-Nusra were killed: strategic guide Abdul al-Sharikh (Sanafi al-Nasr) and Muhsin al-Fadhli, the apparent leader of the “Khorasan Group“.